What To Make Of State Tests

 Where the data show us that a child is struggling, we design interventions and monitor progress more closely.
 Where they show us that a child is accelerating, we design greater challenges and push the child to do more.
 Long before April of their 3rd grade year.

 Reading is the area where you can have the greatest influence; better comprehension even improves their math results.
 Turn off the TV, confiscate the smart phone, and ensure your child always has a few good books to read.
 Ask your local librarian for ideas.
+Dive into The Adventures of a South Pole Pig, the book the Family Orgazation sent home tonight.

 Another way to help is to praise your child for her effort, not for being ‘smart.’
 Cognitive psychologists say that kids who are told that results come from hard work, not lucky genes, overcome setbacks more easily and achieve better grades.